Beyond Surface Similarity: Evaluating LLM-Based Test Refactorings with Structural and Semantic Awareness: Empirical Illustration and Initial Results

-We evaluate the effectiveness of \texttt{CTSES} on over 5,000 refactored test suites to assess its ability to capture functional preservation and structural quality better than existing similarity metrics.
-The study spans two Java benchmarks—Defects4J and SF110—and uses two LLMs: \textbf{GPT-4o} and \textbf{MISTRAL}.
-Each suite is scored using three baselines (CodeBLEU, METEOR, ROUGE-L), and we report three aggregate variants: the \textbf{unweighted baseline average}, and two CTSES configurations—\textbf{CTSES1} ($0.5$ / $0.3$ / $0.2$) and \textbf{CTSES2} ($0.4$ / $0.3$ / $0.3$)—reflecting different emphases on semantic correctness versus structural readability.
+We evaluate \texttt{CTSES} on over 5,000 refactored test suites from Defects4J and SF110, using two LLMs namely \textbf{GPT-4o} and \textbf{Mistral-Large}.
+Each test is scored with three baselines (CodeBLEU, METEOR, ROUGE-L) and compared against our CTSES profiles, as well as \textbf{AVG}, the simple unweighted mean of the three baselines.
+Table~\ref{tab:ctses_summary_aggregated} reports aggregated results per model and dataset.